 Since 1710 the Windsor chair has been charming us.
 Originally used as an outdoor garden seat, the comfort and form of the Windsor chair endures.
 The spindles, the seat and the unique features all contribute to our fascination with Windsor furniture.
-Fitting in with country, cottage and colonial style furniture, the Windsor’s got staying power.
+Fitting in with colonial, cottage and country furniture, the Windsor’s got staying power.

 In this three-part Windsor Chair Series, we’re examining Windsor styles, the features that make them great and the undying appeal that keeps the Windsor a popular favorite in an ever changing world.

 Part 1: Windsor Chair Types

 The basic form of the Windsor chair consists of spindles attached to a sculpted, solid wood seat.
 Variations of this basic form have lead to a variety of “Windsor types.”